codingMustache/codingMustache/README.md

 ## Joke of the Day

-I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+How does a dyslexic poet write?
+Inverse.

 ## Daily Trivia

-Which RAID array type is associated with data mirroring?
+What does AD stand for in relation to Windows Operating Systems?
- 1. RAID 10
+ 1. Alternative Drive
- 2. RAID 1
+ 2. Active Department
- 3. RAID 0
+ 3. Automated Database
- 4. RAID 5
+ 4. Active Directory

 <details>
   <summary>Answer</summary>
-  RAID 1
+  Active Directory
 </details>